venkimurthy07/privacy_policy/privacy_policy_chantly.md

 - __With other users:__ when You share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
 - __With Your consent__: We may disclose Your personal information for any other purpose with Your consent.

-### AdMob

-We may use Google AdMob to serve ads to You when You use the Service.
-AdMob may collect information about Your Device, such as your unique ID, and data about your interaction with the ads.
-This helps AdMob serve relevant advertisements and measure the effectiveness of their campaigns.

-For more information on how AdMob collects and processes your information, please visit [Google's Privacy Policy](https://policies.google.com/privacy).

 ### Retention of Your Personal Data